ayushthe1/go-micro/README.md

 - [logger-service](https://github.com/ayushthe1/go-micro/tree/master/logger-service) receives and accepts the data from the authentication, listener and mailer service ,when each service has been called through the broker service .
 The data from each service is stored in a  mongoDb database.It also handles the gRPC and RPC actions when called by the broker service.
 - [mail-service](https://github.com/ayushthe1/go-micro/tree/master/mail-service) Handles sending of mails
 - [listener-service](https://github.com/ayushthe1/go-micro/tree/master/listener-service) This service handles queues
-- [front-end](https://github.com/ayushthe1/go-micro/tree/master/front-end) just displays outputs for each action performed internally
+- [front-end](https://github.com/ayushthe1/go-micro/tree/master/project/Caddyfile) just displays outputs for each action performed internally
+- [Caddy-service](https://github.com/ayushthe1/go-micro/tree/master/project/Caddyfile) acts as a reverse proxy.
+It forwards requests coming to http://localhost to the front-end service.

 ---

 ### To deploy via Docker swarm